TeamDevDev/professional-development-week-one-through-four-starter/writing/review.md

 #### Give a reference to the location of the course web site that contains the learning objectives

+TODO: Include the URL on the course web site that directly links to the learning objectives

 ### Professional Development Précis

-TODO: Use the following list to provide a URL for the four professional development précis articles that you wrote as a part of this module:
+TODO: Use the following list to provide a URL for the three professional development précis articles that you wrote as a part of this module:

 - I Wrote Article 1 URL:
 - I Wrote Article 2 URL:
 - I Wrote Article 3 URL:
-- I Wrote Article 4 URL:

 TODO: Use the following list to provide a URL for the issue tracker entries that you provided for the four professional development précis articles that